audunsolemdal/dotfiles/README.md

 ## Todo

-- Zsh + autosuggestions in wsl
 - some kind of sync/deployment of files in this repo to my hosts?
-- personal aliases for WSL
 - Window/tile manager
 - better sync, YADM?
 - sync settings to remote servers